kubeflow/website/content/docs/guides/components/tfbatchpredict.md

   --batchSize=${BATCH_SIZE}
 ```

+The supported parameters and their usage:

+  * **inputFilePatterns** The list of input files or file patterns, separated by commas.

+  * **inputFileFormat** One of the following values: json, tfrecord, and tfrecord_gzip.

+  * **modelPath** The path containing the model files in SavedModel format.

+  * **batchSize** Number of prediction instances in one batch.
+This largely
+    depends on how many instances can be held and processed simultaneously in the
+    memory of your machine.

+  * **outputResultPrefix** Output path to save the prediction results.

+  * **outputErrorPrefix** Output path to save the prediction errors.

+  * **numGpus** Number of GPUs to use per machine.

-Note that gcpCredentialSecretName is only needed for running the jobs in GKE in
-order to output results to GCS.
+  * **gcpCredentialSecretName** Secret name if used on GCP.
+Only needed for running the jobs in GKE in order to output results to GCS.

-### Parameterize the component

-You can set or update values for other optional parameters.
-For example, you can
+You can set or update values for optional parameters after generating the
-set the modelPath to a new value (e.g. to test out another model) or set the output to
+component.
+For example, you can set the modelPath to a new value (e.g. to test
-another gcs location (e.g. in order not to overwrite the results from previous
+out another model) or set the output to another gcs location (e.g. in order not
+to overwrite the results from previous
 runs).
 For example:

 ```